liuchongming1999/ImageNet-1K-training-and-validation/README.md

 Py**T**orch **Im**age **M**odels (timm) is a collection of image models, layers, utilities, optimizers, schedulers, data-loaders / augmentations, and reference training / validation scripts that aim to pull together a wide variety of SOTA models with ability to reproduce ImageNet training results.

-## Download ILSVRC dataset in a usable way
+## Setting Up the ILSVRC Dataset for Use with PyTorch

-Since *torchvision.datasets* doesn't contain ILSVRC dataset, we need to download and configure it by ourselves in an appropriate way to satisfy the requirements of timm library.
+The `torchvision.datasets` library doesn't include the ILSVRC dataset, so we'll need to manually download and set it up for use with the `timm` library.
+Here's a step-by-step guide to get you started.

-Firstly, we create the folder for this project and split the folder for train set and the folder for test set:
+### Step 1: Prepare Directory Structure

+First up, let's create a dedicated folder for our ImageNet classification project and organize it into training and validation subfolders:

 ```bash
 mkdir ImageNet_classification